Mightyshambel/Trading-data-analysis/NETLIFY_DEPLOYMENT.md

 - Check that all files are committed to GitHub
 - Verify `netlify.toml` syntax
 - Check Netlify build logs for errors

+### **Python Dependency Errors**
+If you see errors like `AttributeError: module 'pkgutil' has no attribute 'ImpImporter'`:
+- This is now fixed with the `.netlifyignore` file
+- The site is configured as a Node.js static site
+- Python dependencies are excluded from the build process
+- No Python installation is required for deployment

 ### **Missing Files**
 - Ensure all HTML files are in the root directory